NicholasJDi/Music-Display-Desklet/README.md

 #### Time Polling Interval
 How often the Desklet checks Time and Art. (lower values make time grabbing more accurate)
 #### Player Polling Interval
-How often the desklet checks for Players.
+How often the Desklet checks for Players.
 #### Player Whitelist
 A Comma-separated list of allowed Players. (rhythmbox,spotify)
 #### Treat Whitelist As Blacklist
 Whether or not to treat the Whitelist as a Blacklist
 ### Example
 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/0a3accd3-59ef-4e14-98a0-75a11741e1dc" />